danielemurrau/danielemurrau.github.io/esxi_cli_commands.md

 >List installed VIBS, a VIB \(VMware Installation Bundle) is a software package that gets installed on a vSphere ESXi host that contains things like drivers

 \# esxcli software vib list

+>List all datastore connected to the host

+\#esxcli storage filesystem list